elenabarry/emojional/README.md

 ## Training

-I used a repository developed by Piotr Wiercinski who has created a PyTorch implementation of emoji2vec.
-It can be found here.
+I used a [PyTorch implementation of emoji2vec](https://github.com/pwiercinski/emoji2vec_pytorch).
+The original implementation of emoji2vec can be found [here](https://github.com/uclnlp/emoji2vec).

+### Training your own dataset
 The train test and dev files have been replaced in both training and testing folders.
 The file ‘phrase_embeddings.pkl’ in the ‘pre-trained’ folder (if it exists) needs to be deleted as this will allow a new dictionary to be created from the new dataset.
 I ran the file ‘presentation.ipynb’ to train the embeddings.
-Here is the accuracy of my model when training:

 ## Testing
 I used emoji2vec's original testing script and updated to current Python standards here.

 ### Results